Nappolini/Apolo/README.md

 The first step is to create the layout using index.html.
 Block out all the content to indicate where components will go and build the reponsive functionality.

+## Bourbon + Bourbon Base

+Bourbon Base automaticly applies global styles to your content, ie buttons text and other elements.
+Change the styles inorder to have global syles or remove the import statement for  base/base in 0-tools dir

 ## Changing the width of the header.

 To change the width of the header you have to adjust the container in (layouts) _home-wrap.scss and in (3-includes)_header.scss.
 Adjust both the width and flex bassis, the Width is to reposition due to the fixed property.